Lung Specialist in Hallandale Beach, FL

 If you’re experiencing shortness of breath, a chronic cough, unexplained weight loss, or consistently have trouble sleeping, you may have a pulmonary condition requiring a lung specialist.
-Talk to our board-certified specialist today at Dr. Luis Mesa, MD, about treatments for lung disease.
-Call us today or visit us online to book an appointment.
-We are conveniently located at 21110 Biscayne BLVD ST 405, Aventura FL 33180.
+Talk to our board-certified specialist today at Dr. Luis J. Mesa, MD, about treatments for lung disease.
+Contact us today or visit us online to book an appointment.
+We are conveniently located at 1250 E Hallandale Beach Blvd Suite 205 A, Hallandale Beach, FL 33009.

 Table of Contents:

 There are a variety of lung diseases that affect millions of Americans every year, with lung diseases being among the most common types of medical conditions affecting people around the world.
 Lung disease can develop for any number of reasons, but the most frequent causes of lung disease or other conditions are genetics, smoking, and infections.
 The lungs are part of the larger respiratory system that is responsible for the intake of the oxygen necessary for many of the body’s functions, and the exhalation of carbon dioxide.

 Lung disease refers to diseases that affect any part of the respiratory system and interfere with the intake, processing, and expulsion of air through the lungs.
 Common diseases that affect the lungs are asthma, chronic obstructive pulmonary disease (known as COPD), chronic bronchitis, cystic fibrosis, acute bronchitis, pneumonia, tuberculosis, lung cancer, pulmonary edema, and emphysema, as well as several others that affect other parts of the respiratory system.
 These all present themselves with different symptoms, with the symptoms affecting the sufferer’s ability to breathe properly in some form or another.